syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 **Solution 3: Using Paging feature**

 Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetcore/documentation/grid/paging) feature also loads the data in on-demand concept.
 Pagination is also compatible with all the other features(Grouping, Editing, etc.,) in Grid.
 So use the paging feature instead of virtual scrolling to view the large number of records in the Grid without any kind of performance degradation and browser height limitation.

-> Since paging and virtual scrolling are unique features, it is not recommendable to use both features at the same time.
-But customization can be applied as mentioned in solution1